top of page

 One of the cultural myths around Santa is that all the presents come from him.
 Or, for some families, there is a pile of presents from Santa, and a pile from mom and dad.
 But this comes into direct competition with the Christian worldview of God, family, and provision.

-In Matthew 7:9-11, the Lord Jesus says, “...which one of you, if his son asks him for bread, will give him a stone?
+• Matthew 7:9-11, “...which one of you, if his son asks him for bread, will give him a stone?
 Or if he asks for a fish, will give him a serpent?
 If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!

-When my children receive their Christmas presents, Tera and I want them to know that the gifts in their hands are evidence of our love, care, and provision for them specifically.
+When my children receive their Christmas presents, my wife and I want them to know that the gifts in their hands are evidence of our love, care, and provision for them specifically.
 We love them uniquely and individually.
+And our gifts to them reflect our love and intimate knowledge of them specifically.
 And I am not handing that credit over to the Claus!

 5 - Santa can set up a Crisis of Faith.